 Consensus technology helps enterprises and individuals secure proofs of transactions by third party validation, reducing the possibility of fraudulent or unauthorized transactions.
 Once the proof of a transaction is written to the ledger, it becomes permanent and immutable, thus eliminating the possibility of alteration or deletion.
 In this way, a blockchain transaction becomes a permanent “public record” of a discreet transaction having occurred.

 As a result, financial transactions over the internet no longer require the same kind of intermediary efforts to provide trustworthy, confidential fiduciary services.
 While intermediaries will likely still exist well into the future, they will be a function of regulatory and assurance requirements as opposed to a necessary function within the overall value chain of any transaction.

-XDEX looks to extend the innovation of the blockchain to all industries that rely upon the internet to provide their services.
+- XDEX extends the innovation of the blockchain to all industries that rely upon the internet to provide their services.
 Whether its corporations, banking, investment firms, broker dealers, securities, stock exchanges, or many others, a public blockchain ledger allows for the creation of new automations that provide better quality services at a fraction of the cost incurred by their more traditional, centralized, intermediary-laden counterparts.

 Because the technology now enables automation of organizational structures, companies can run with less human management and under the control of an incorruptible set of business rules.
 These rules are encoded in publicly auditable software that is distributed across the computers of the companies’ stakeholders, who effortlessly secure the company from arbitrary control and interference.